 This charming girl has been dreaming about a day like this since she was born.
 Convinced she can’t live an ordinary life, she wouldn’t let her background come in the way of her big dream.
 Struggle was a part and parcel of her life, but despite challenges, she never gave up.
 Even when people around her tried to pull her down, she picked herself up and moved forward because she knew that was the only way she can achieve what she always believed she was capable of.

 Proud Of Her Humble Beginnings

-From watching her dad make ends meet by driving and auto to arriving at her college in her dad’s auto, Manya’s life has come a full circle.
+From watching her dad make ends meet by driving an auto to arriving at her college in her dad’s auto, Manya’s life has come full circle.
 She is extremely proud of her background despite the fact that it brought her many a difficult time.
-Even though she had to go without food or sleep and walking miles just to save a few rupees, she is appreciative of her parents’ hard work.
+Even though she had to go without food or sleep and walk miles just to save a few rupees, she is appreciative of her parent’s hard work.
 When she arrived at the felicitation ceremony at her college in Mumbai, she made sure she stepped out of the autorickshaw that her father was driving and posed with it.

 As Manya Singh’s parents escorted her to her college for her homecoming, she touched her mother’s feet for blessings.
 And wiped off happy tears that rolled down from her proud father’s cheeks.
 This poignant moment is a reflection of her humility and gratitude.

 The Journey From UP to Mumbai

 Manya was born in Uttar Pradesh’s Kushinagar.
 Her parents and Manya worked hard to put herself through Lohiya Inter College in Sahwa, UP.
 Feeling caged at her home in Uttar Pradesh, which felt too distant from her dreams, Singh ran away from her village after she completed high school.